 Finding your dream home or investment property in a strata scheme is an incredibly exciting step, but is it the right option for you?
 When strata schemes are inefficiently managed they can cause extra stress, but when they work well they can be very cost-effective and cohesive.
-To find out which one you’re potentially buying into, remember to ask these five questions.
+To find out which one you’re potentially buying into, remember to ask these five questions before you buy strata.

 This is one of the big questions you’ll want to ask when looking through the Section 184 Certificate.
 Levies are the regular payments that owners make towards the management and upkeep of common property in the strata scheme, such as roofs or corridors.
 Will you be able to afford the current levies as stated on the documentation?
 Would you be able to afford a little more in case costs go up, or there’s an unexpected repair that needs to be covered by a special levy?